How to use ASCENT

 The Query class’s initializer takes one argument: a dictionary in the appropriate structure for query criteria (Query Parameters) or a string value containing the path (relative to the pipeline repository root) to the desired JSON configuration with the criteria.
 Put concisely, a user may filter results either manually by using known indices or automatically by using parameters as they would be found in the main configuration files.
 It is extremely important to note that the Query class must be initialized with the working directory set to the root of the pipeline repository (i.e., sys.path.append(ASCENT_PROJECT_PATH) in your script).
 Failure to set the working directory correctly will break the initialization step of the Query class.

 After initialization, the search can be performed by calling Query’s run() method.
 This method recursively dives into the data file structure of the pipeline searching for configurations (i.e., Sample, Model, and/or Sim) that satisfy query_criteria.json.
 Once run() has been called, the results can be fetched using the summary() accessor method.
 In addition, the user may pass in a file path to excel_output() to generate an Excel sheet summarizing the Query results.
-Finally, use the threshold_data() method to return a DataFrame of thresholds with identifying information.
+Finally, use the common_data_extraction(data_types=['threshold']) method to return a DataFrame of thresholds with identifying information.
+Other data_types are available with appropriate sim saving configurations:

 Query also has methods for accessing configurations and Python objects within the samples/ directory based on a list of Sample, Model, or Sim indices.
 The build_path() method returns the path of the configuration or object for the provided indices.
 Similarly, the get_config() and get_object() methods return the configuration dictionary or saved Python object (using the Pickle package), respectively, for a list of configuration indices.
 These tools allow for convenient looping through the data associated with search criteria.